Scarlet Finale! (Demo)

 The man had no complaints about it.
 The way he acted made Faith and Caroline keep their guard up.

-Faith didn’t know why, but he was starting to feel extremely pissed off.
+Faith didn’t know why, but something about this man was starting to make him feel extremely pissed off.

 Faith sat on the fancy rotating chair while lying down against the table.